mayan-edms/Mayan-EDMS/docs/chapters/docker.rst

 Nightly images
 ==============
-The continious integration pipeline used for testing development builds also produces a resulting Docker image.
+The continuous integration pipeline used for testing development builds also produces a resulting Docker image.
 These are build automatically and their stability is not guaranteed.
 They should never be used in production.
 If you want to try out the Docker images the development uses or want a sneak